A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Introduction

 Surprisingly, the proximal operator can impose an undesirable computational burden and even intractability on these gradient-based methods, such as the computation of a full singular value decomposition in the ambient dimension or the computation of proximal mapping for the latent group lasso \cite{Jaggi2013}.
 Moreover, the linear mapping $A$ often complicates the computation of the $\prox{}$ itself, and require more sophisticated splitting or primal-dual methods.

-As a result, the conditional gradient method (GCM, aka Frank-Wolfe method) has recently increased in popularity since it requires only a linear minimization oracle.
-By linear minimization oracle ($\mathrm{lmo}$), we mean a resolvent of the following problem
+As a result, the conditional gradient method (CGM, aka Frank-Wolfe method) has recently increased in popularity, since it requires only a linear minimization oracle ($\mathrm{lmo}$).
+By $\mathrm{lmo}$, we mean a resolvent of the following problem:

-The CGM features significantly reduced computational costs (e.g., when $\mathcal{X}$ is the spectrahedron), tractability (e.g., when $\mathcal{X}$ is a latent group lasso norm), and interpretability (e.g., they generate solutions as a combination of small number of extreme points of $\mathcal{X}$).
-The method, as shown in \Cref{alg:cgm} when $g(Ax)=0$: The method itself is optimal for this particular template \cite{Lan2014}.
+CGM features significantly reduced computational costs (\textit{e.g.}, when $\mathcal{X}$ is the spectrahedron), tractability (\textit{e.g.}, when $\mathcal{X}$ is a latent group lasso norm), and interpretability (\textit{e.g.}, they generate solutions as a combination of atoms of $\mathcal{X}$).
+The method is shown in \Cref{alg:cgm} when $g(Ax)=0$: The method itself is optimal for this particular template \cite{Lan2014}.
 Unfortunately, CGM \textit{provably} cannot handle the non-smooth term $g(Ax)$ in \eqref{eqn:main-template} via its subgradients (\textit{cf.} \Cref{sec:non-smooth} for a counter example by \citet{Nesterov2017}).